-2.4.2 Intel® Dynamic Acceleration Technology
+2.4.1 Dual Intel Dynamic Acceleration

-The processor supports the Intel Dynamic Acceleration Technology mode.
-The Intel Dynamic Acceleration Technology feature allows one core of the processor to operate at a higher frequency point when the other core is inactive and the operating system requests increased performance.
-This higher frequency is called the "opportunistic frequency" and the maximum rated operating frequency is the "guaranteed frequency."
+The processor supports Dual Intel Dynamic Acceleration.
+For any two cores in the quad-core processor, the Dual Intel Dynamic Acceleration feature allows one core to operate at a higher frequency point while the other core is inactive and the operating system requests increased performance.
+Thus, quad-core processor could enter Dual Intel Dynamic Acceleration when two cores are idle and the other two are active.
+This higher frequency is called the opportunistic frequency and the maximum rated operating frequency is the ensured frequency.